SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **fixed**: Indicates whether it is a fixed source or not.
 0 = not fixed; 1 = fixed.
 - **output**: Specifies which bus the source is connected to.
-- **input**: Has to be set to "electricity_bus", if "technology" is set to "CSP" or "solar_thermal_flat_plate".
+- **input**: Has to be an electricity bus, if "technology" is set to "CSP" or "solar_thermal_flat_plate".
 Otherwise has to be set to "x".
 - **technology**: Technology type of source.
 Input options: "photovoltaic", "windpower", "timeseries", "CSP", "solar_thermal_flat_plate".
 Time series are automatically generated for photovoltaic systems and wind turbines.
 If "timeseries" is selected, a time series must be provided in the "time_series" sheet.
 - **variable costs/(CU/kWh)**: Defines the variable costs incurred for a kWh of energy drawn from the source.
 - **variable constraint costs /(CU/kWh)**: Only if considering constraints.
 Defines the variable costs incurred for a kWh of energy drawn from the source referring to the constraint limit set in the "energysystem" sheet.